luizfelipegois/luizfelipegois/README.md

 ### About me

 Front-end developer and technology enthusiast.
-Passionate about user experience, I'm always looking to learn and teach.
-I have 1 year of experience developing applications with React, JavaScript, Redux, Testing Library, styled-components and bootstrap.
+I'm passionate about the user experience and I'm always looking to learn and improve.
+I have 1 year of experience developing web applications with React, automated tests and styling libraries (styled-components and bootstrap).

 ##